qupath/qupath-docs/docs/concepts/classifications.md

 :::{figure} images/classification_hierarchy.png
 :align: center
 :width: 60%

+Visual example of the hierarchies of classifications and subclassifications
 :::

 This is reminiscent of the {doc}`object hierarchy <object_hierarchy>`, but in practice they are quite distinct.